exocs/midi-dot-net/README.md

 This [.NET](http://www.microsoft.com/NET) library provides convenient, threadsafe access to [MIDI](https://www.midi.org/) devices.
 It does this by binding to the [Win32 API](https://msdn.microsoft.com/en-us/library/ms712733(VS.85).aspx) with [P/Invoke](https://msdn.microsoft.com/en-us/library/aa288468(VS.71).aspx) and then wrapping that in an object-oriented API which feels right at home in C# / .NET.

 For a taste of what the API offers, check out the [example snippets](https://github.com/jstnryan/midi-dot-net/wiki/Simple-Examples).
+This updated .NET 8.0 version is available on [GitHub](https://github.com/exocs/midi-dot-net).

 Features
 ---